fujita-y/ypsilon/README.md

   * syntax-case
   * hashtables
   * enumerations

+The implementation of the library system is adopted to be suitable for interactive development.
+Ypsilon always instantiate the library upon every import regardless of its phase, and identifiers which has been exported from it can be referred in every level.
+The "for" form for explicit-phased models will be syntax-checked but the contents will be ignored.

 More libraries are included to support a wide variety of software development.
 Also it has built-in FFI which is easy to use.
 Please refer to the following files for FFI overview.
   * [example/gtk-hello.scm](https://github.com/fujita-y/ypsilon/blob/master/example/gtk-hello.scm)